-- Select RECORDS, ADD NEW RECORD, which will take you to the end of the database table where new records may be added. - For adding new products, there is a QUICK PRODUCT ADD/EDIT utility available from Store Manager Office's main menu, UTILITIES menu.
+- Select RECORDS, ADD NEW RECORD, which will take you to the end of the database table where new records may be added.
+For adding multiple new items, it is best to use the Quick Product Add/Edit utility explained next. - For adding new products, there is a QUICK PRODUCT ADD/EDIT utility available from Store Manager Office's main menu, UTILITIES menu.
 This form greatly simplifies new product entry and is the method of choice for adding new products to your database.